Official-Wasim/CyptoCoinTracker/README.md

 22. Made a Loading component to make sure all the data was there, before rendering the components.
 23. Made a custom styled object to style Mui Components + Read More or Read Less functionality.

-##Compare Page -
+### Compare Page -

 24. For the 2 simultaneous graphs, we made 2 y-axis and 2 datasets.
 25. Select component mui, having the list of 100 coins.
 26. Also since comparison of the same coin makes no sense, we made sure that both selects have every coin other than the coin selected.

-##Light Mode Dark Mode -
+### Light Mode Dark Mode -

-27. Using local storage and data-theme variable in css
+27. Using local storage and data-theme variable in css.
 28. Updating root variables according to the theme.

-##Watchlist-
+### Watchlist -

-29. localstorage - adding coins in an array
+29. localstorage - adding coins in an array.
 30. localstorage - removing as well.
-31. useEffect -> watchlist page
+31. useEffect -> watchlist page.

-##Other features -
+### Other features -
 32. Using RWebShare npm package.
-33. Custom Mouse - 2 divs that follow the mouse (with delay)
+33. Custom Mouse - 2 divs that follow the mouse (with delay).
 34. Mui icons
 35. Seo + Code modularity and reusability.
 36. Hosted using netlify, netlify.toml file.
-37. Gradient footer - gradient animation
+37. Gradient footer - gradient animation.
 38. Added toasts - react-toastify for every action.